 As part of the Group's efforts to further enhance the corporate governance of Group companies, in order to improve the effectiveness of the Board of Directors at each Group company, the "Guidance for management of the Board of Directors" has been formulated, and the operating status of the Board of Directors at each company has been monitored and reported regularly to the Management Committee and the Board of Directors at Sojitz.

-In addition to holding yearly training sessions for Group company directors, we hold separate training seminars for new Directors or Audit & Supervisory Board Members.
+In addition, we hold training seminars for new Directors and Audit & Supervisory Board Members on a yearly basis.

 • Management and Storage of Information